 - Sugar.
 To lightly sweeten the coffee jello cubes.

 - Sweetened Condensed Milk.
-A delicious canned milk that is thicky, syrupy, and rich.
+A delicious canned milk that is thick, syrupy, and rich.
 Typically served with Vietnamese coffee or drizzled on top of Bingsu.
 I recommend the Vietnamese brand Longevity (pictured below).

-- Make Coffee Jello.
+- Make Jello.
 Whisk hot coffee, gelatin, and sugar until completely dissolved in a large bowl.
-Pour into an 8×8 pan and chill for at least 4-6 hours but preferably overnight.
+Pour coffee mixture into an 8×8 pan or a baking dish and chill for at least 4-6 hours but preferably overnight.

 - Make sweet milk.
-Whisk 1 can of sweetened condensed milk with 1 cup milk of your choice.
-Pour over individual glasses until (almost) full.
+Whisk 1 can of sweetened condensed milk with 1 cup of milk of your choice.
+Chill for at least 2 hours.

 PRO Tips:

-- Chill sweet milk.
-For the coldest, creamiest drink!
-Make in advance and chill in the fridge for a few hours.
+- Chill milk.
+For the coldest, creamiest drink, serve with cold milk!
+Chill the sweetened milk in the fridge for a few hours.

-- Use Strong Brewed Coffee!
-When coffee is chilled, it loses its potency and flavor.
-Make extra strong coffee (I add 1.5x the amount of coffee grounds — not quite double) so the coffee flavor really shines through.
+- Make strongly brewed coffee!
+When black coffee is chilled, it loses its potency and flavor.
+Make extra strong coffee (I add 1.5x the amount of coffee grounds — not quite double) so the rich coffee flavor really shines through.
 Or, use Cold Brew coffee which is steeped overnight.

 FAQ: